richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - RS485: TODO

+### Audio Codec

+The audio hardware chip for the FT900 RevC evaluation board is a Wolfson WM.
+I2C is used to configure the settings while I2S is used to capture and play audio.

+      - The I2S Master Example 1 and 2 shows how to use the codec.
+      - It only supports 44.1 KHz.
+      - It does not provide an easy to use reusable interface.

+So I had to create an audio module to abstract I2S/I2C details, provide simple to use audio interface and support 32 KHz and 16 KHz.
+As well as several other features, including volume control, channel conversion, 8-bit compression and etc.

 ### Test Mode and Test Simulator

 The FT900 application provides option to choose from any pre-recorded audio for testing convenience.